flybywiresim/docs/docs/simbridge/troubleshooting.md

 netsh advfirewall firewall add rule name="Local API Server" dir=in action=allow protocol=TCP localport=8380
 ```

-For an advanced guide of this command see the Microsoft documentation:<br/>
+For an advanced guide of this command, see the Microsoft documentation:<br/>
 [netsh advfirewall firewall](https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/netsh-advfirewall-firewall-control-firewall-behavior){target=new}

 ??? warning "Remove Autogenerated Rules (click to expand)"
     Sometimes Windows has already automatically generated some rules after showing you a firewall dialog when starting SimBridge.

     If you still can't connect to SimBridge these rules might be the cause.
-After adding your own rule as described above you don't need these anymore and they can be deleted.
+After adding your own rule as described above, you don't need these anymore, and they can be deleted.

     They usually look like this:

     ![Windows Automatic Firewall Rules](assets/firewall_rules.png "Windows Automatic Firewall Rules"){loading=lazy}

-    Windows Dialog creating these automatic rules looks likes like this:
+    Windows Dialog creating these automatic rules looks like this:
     ![Windows Firewall Dialog](assets/fwrules-dialog.png "Windows Firewall Dialog"){loading=lazy}

 This should now allow access from your browser to SimBridge's remote display.